Montenegro in the Eurovision Song Contest 2025: At Eurovision

 Nina Žižić during the second semi-final on 15 May 2025.

 Nina Žižić and the Montenegrin delegation during the opening ceremony.

 The Eurovision Song Contest 2025 took place at the St. Jakobshalle in Basel, Switzerland, and consisted of two semi-finals held on the respective dates of 13 and 15 May and the final on 17 May 2025.
 All nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) were required to qualify from one of two semi-finals in order to compete in the final; the top ten countries from each semi-final progressed to the final.
 On 28 January 2025, an allocation draw was held to determine which of the two semi-finals, as well as which half of the show, each country would perform in; the EBU split up the competing countries into different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 Montenegro was scheduled for the first half of the second semi-final.
 The shows' producers then decided the running order for the semi-finals; Montenegro was set to perform in position 2.

 In Montenegro, RTCG broadcast all shows on TVCG 1 and TVCG MNE with live commentary from Dražen Bauković in Podgorica.

 Performance

 Nina Žižić took part in technical rehearsals on 5 and 9 May, followed by dress rehearsals on 14 and 15 May.
 The stage performance retained elements of the national final performance, with the delegation focusing on enhancing the aesthetic quality to suit the larger stage.
 The performance saw Žižić perform alone in an outfit designed by Serbian fashion designer Amina Hasanbegović.
 The stage performance was designed by Dalibor Ivanković, Boris Subotić and Aleksandar Maričić - the same trio which directed Žižić's national final performance.
+As in Montesong, during the introduction of the performance, Žižić wore a blindfold to symbolise Lady Justice.
+To add to this, a depiction of a sword with scales was displayed on the back LED screen before the bridge of the song.